immersive-web/webxr/input-explainer.md

 #### Choosing renderable models
 The majority of `tracked-pointer` input sources will have a non-null `gamepad` attribute on the `XRInputSource` object.
 The `Gamepad`'s `id` is used to determine what should be rendered if the app intends to visualize the input source itself, rather than an alternative virtual object.
 (See the section on [Button and Axis State](#button-and-axis-state) for more details.)

-The WebXR Device API currently does not offer any way to retrieve renderable resources that represent the input devices from the API itself, and as such the `XRInputSource`'s `renderId` must be used to identify and load an appropriate resources.
+The WebXR Device API currently does not offer any way to retrieve renderable resources that represent the input devices from the API itself, and as such the `XRInputSource`'s `profiles` must be used to identify and load an appropriate resources.
 (For example, from the application's server, a CDN, or a local cache.)
-The `renderId` provides a list of strings that identify the device, given in descending order of preference.
+The `profiles` provides a list of strings that identify the device, given in descending order of preference.

 For example, the Samsung Odyssey controller is a variant of the standard Windows Mixed Reality controller.
-As a result, the `renderId` for a that controller could be:
+As a result, the `profiles` for a that controller could be:

 ```js
 // Exact strings are examples only.